By DeVry University

 Business Degree Timeline for Full-Time Students

 In general, it takes less time to earn a business degree if you are a full-time student.
-This is because full-time students tend to take a higher number of classes than part-time students.
+This is because full-time students enroll in a higher number of classes in each session than part-time students.

-If you are earning a business degree as a full-time student, you may have the opportunity to earn your degree in less time than is typical.
-For reference, here is the amount of time some students take to complete each business degree program at DeVry:
+If you are pursuing a business degree as a full-time student, you may have the opportunity to earn your degree in less time than is typical, depending on your course load for each term.
+Some student may wish to try and earn their degree as quickly as possible to help them prepare to enter the workforce sooner rather than later.
+Utilizing this strategy, here is the amount of time some students may take to complete each business degree program at DeVry:

 Business Degree Timeline for Part-Time Students